artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 This move from monolith to modular systems continues to influence day-to-day work on the Artsy Engineering team.

 We had already started moving away from a typical Rails app by moving our API to [Grape][] in order to support an iOS application.
-The monolith also had some clear drawbacks including SEO problems, severe page load times, maintaining duplicated backend and frontend UI templates, slow test suites, and poor developer productivity.
+The monolith also had some clear drawbacks including severe page load times, maintaining duplicated backend and frontend UI templates, slow test suites, and poor developer productivity.
 We took the project of building our mobile web frontend, m.artsy.net (still known as "martsy" internally) as an opportunity to address these problems.

 We built our new site with [Node.js][node] since it allowed us to share and consolidate our server/client rendering code.
 We split out areas of concern into separate "apps", with their own bundled CSS/JS to help page load times.
 We